sumeetgajjar/CS7610-F20/lab2/README.md

 - After running a test case, `MembershipSuite.tearDown()` method is invoked by the unittest framework.
 Inside this method all the containers with name prefix `sumeet-g*` are stopped.
-The containers are not removed purposefully so that their logs can be accessed in case of a failure.
+The containers are not removed purposefully so that their logs can be accessed in case of a test case failure.

 ##### Test Cases
 - membership service test cases